webalorn/md2book/readme.md

 ## Known issues

-- LaTeX is not currently supported
+- LaTeX formulas are not currently supported
 - Tables width in docx documents is too small (width of 1 character in each column)
+- Custom fonts are not supported in docx and odt.
 - odt documents have strange grey areas and are not well formated
 - Problems with background color if the background is not white in pdf and ebook.
 It is recomended to use a white / transparent background for better support by ebook readers.